 No doubt you are definitely spoilt for choice in Val d’Isère from the Luxury Chalets with 24hr service and swimming pools to apartments and budget hotels.
 There is something available for everyone with all types of budgets.

 Search and book accommodation that is available in Val d’Isère ski resort in Winter

 I stayed at Kilco Penthouse with Hip hideouts which are Luxury chalet that sleeps 10 people and is only 5 minutes from the new Solaise Gondola.
-This place was definitely the ultimate in Luxury Chalets with everything from Michelin star trained chefs, private swimming pool to having your own private 4×4 chauffeur.
+This place was definitely the ultimate in Luxury Chalets with everything from Michelin star-trained chefs, a private swimming pool to having your own private 4×4 chauffeur.